sqmk/huejay/README.md

 * `colorGamut` - The supported color gamut of the light
 * `friendsOfHue` - `true` if Friends of Hue, `false` if not

-#### client.lights.getById
+#### client.lights.getById - Get light by id

-If only a single light is needed, `client.lights.getById` can be used to fetch a light by it's bridge id.
+If only a single light is needed, `client.lights.getById` can be used to fetch a light by its bridge id.
 A `Light` object is returned if the light is found, else a `huejay.Error` is thrown.

 ```js